olcf/olcf-user-docs/systems/frontier_user_guide.rst

 - Upgrade to HPE/Cray OS (COS) 3.3 (SLES-15 SP6)
 - Upgrade to HPE/Cray User Services Software (USS) 1.3

-No user action should be necessary.
+No user action required at this time.

 2025-05-13
 ----------